rails-lambda/websocket-demo/NOTES.md

 ```

 When you do not have a constant CONNECTION, you must store state somewhere else.
 We use DynamoDB for this.
 Specifically, call out the session for identified by.

+Since there are no "servers" there are no collection of instances holding on "connections" for clients.
+This means that `ActionCable::Server::Connections` module is mostly moot along with its `#connections` and add/remove connection methods.
+There is only one server holding on to all connections and that is API Gateway.
+We decided not to synthesize this behavior in LambdaCable.
+There is no give me all connections for API Gateway in whole (like `#remote_connections`) or per workload.
+Only the work at hand for any given event-based transaction.

+- Make some diagram having 3 servers, each having 20, 30, and 15 connections, to one API Gateway.
+- Expand or illustrate how disconnecting a user would look like.
+- No server shutdown work to do.
+No connections to close.
+- No need for "internal" channels.

 ### Adding CloudFront Distribution